Frequently Asked Questions

-The <IR> Framework describes financial capital as the pool of funds available to an organization for use in the production of goods or the provision of services.
+The Integrated Reporting Framework describes financial capital as the pool of funds available to an organisation for use in the production of goods or the provision of services.
 It includes funds obtained through financing, such as debt, equity or grants, or generated through operations or investments.
 In a sense, this could be equated to the credit side of the balance sheet in terms of traditional financial reporting (i.e., it is the source of money, rather than its application when it is used to purchase other forms of capital).
 This is not to imply that all other forms of capital are or can be purchased with money, or even measured in monetary terms.
-Rather, it recognizes that the value of financial capital lies in its use as a medium of exchange, and that value is realized when it is converted to other forms of capital.
+Rather, it recognises that the value of financial capital lies in its use as a medium of exchange, and that value is realised when it is converted to other forms of capital.

 The main differences between the two report forms, in terms of purpose, audience and scope are as summarized below.